jpkewe/kids-maths-wiz/README.md

 ## Overview

-Kids Maths Wiz is an offline-only educational application that focuses on teaching basic arithmetic operations (addition, subtraction, multiplication, division) to young children.
+Kids Maths Wiz is an educational application that focuses on teaching basic arithmetic operations (addition, subtraction, multiplication, division) to young children.
 The app features a child-friendly interface with large buttons, colorful visuals, and supportive audio feedback.

 ## Target Audience